We outline the different people you may need to talk to about your resource consent application.

 How to contact the relevant trustees

-Contact details can be found on Pataka, in the table below, or by contacting HBRC’s consents advisor.
+Contact details can be found on Pataka, in the table below, or by contacting the Regional Council’s consents advisor.

 Statutory Areas within the Hawke’s Bay Region can be found at the following links: